Qam1ng/LaserScan-based-Odom-source/README.md

 # LaserScan-based-Odom-source
 We are discussing if LaserScan based Odom source can replace IMU based odom, rf2o_laser_odometery and laser_scan_matcher are discussed here

----- #USING 2024 UW Engine Capstone Project Autonomous Self-Driving Wheelchair(Sponsored by Cyberworks Robotics) as an example to test this possibility----
+# USING 2024 UW Engine Capstone Project Autonomous Self-Driving Wheelchair(Sponsored by Cyberworks Robotics) as an example to test this possibility

 ASDW Map and Navigation documentation